 Second, he may have left because the Pharisees may have used this popularity of Jesus to discredit John.
 John had embarrassed the Pharisees because he called even them to repent and be baptized.
 Not that they favored Jesus, but this would have been a good way to show that John was just a passing religious fad.

-Or, third, Jesus may have seen that the Pharisees would have simply discredit both movements, his and John’s, because they were just splintered groups with no stable foundation.
+Third, Jesus may have seen that the Pharisees would have simply discredited both movements, his and John’s because they were just splintered groups with no stable foundation.

-Or, fourth, as a supplement to those three reasons for leaving, Jesus may have felt a divine impulse to go to Galilee by way of Samaria because God planned a divine appointment there.
+Fourth, as a supplement to those three reasons for leaving, Jesus may have felt a divine impulse to go to Galilee by way of Samaria, because God planned a divine appointment there.
 Do the words “had to” in verse 4 only mean it was geographically shorter?
 Verse 4: “And he had to pass through Samaria.”
 It was possible to go to Galilee in a roundabout way, which some Jews did because they thought the Samaritans were unclean.
 But John said that Jesus “had to pass through Samaria.”
-Because he had an appointment to keep?
+Is this because he had an appointment to keep?

 It’s difficult to be sure which of these purposes were driving Jesus, or if there were others we are not aware of.
-But because we know “all things have been given into his hands” (3:35), we know he was not being controlled by circumstances but was in charge of circumstances.
+But because we know “all things have been given into his hands” (3:35), we know he was not being controlled by circumstances, but was in charge of circumstances.
 Therefore, he was not merely responding.
 He was acting purposefully.
-And everyone of those four purposes is a gracious purpose.
+And every one of those four purposes is a gracious purpose.
 It is gracious that he keep his appointed hour with the cross.
-It is gracious that he care that John not be publicly discredited more than necessary.
+It is gracious that he cares that John is not publicly discredited more than necessary.
 It is gracious that he guard the unity of both movements, his and John’s.
-And it is gracious that he feel constrained to keep a divine appointment in Samaria with a serial adulteress.
+And it is gracious that he feels constrained to keep a divine appointment in Samaria with a serial adulteress.

 Jews Avoided Samaritans